Upper bounds for the 2-hued chromatic number of graphs in terms of the independence number: Introduction

-\begin{lem} {\rm \cite{Akbari}} Let $r \geq 4$ be a natural number.
+\begin{lam} {\rm \cite{Akbari}} Let $r \geq 4$ be a natural number.
 Suppose that $G [A,B]$ is a bipartite graph such that all vertices of Part $A$ have degree $r$ and all vertices of Part $B$ have degree at most $r$.
-Then one can color the vertices of Part $B$ with two colors such that the dynamic property holds for all vertices of Part $A$. \end{lem}
+Then one can color the vertices of Part $B$ with two colors such that every vertex $v$ of Part $A$, with $d(v)\geq 2$ receives at least two colors in its neighbors. \end{lam}